Interval constraint programming for globally solving catalog-based categorical optimization: Introduction

 \subsection{Contributions and outline}

-The key idea of our approach is to notice that, while $u$ is a categorical variable, its properties $y$ are numerical variables.
-Instead of optimizing the categorical variables $u$ directly, we suggest to treat the underlying properties $y$ as optimization variables.
-We propose a novel tree search approach for mixed categorical optimization, similar to spatial branch and bound methods~\cite{ryoo1995global}, that manipulates continuous relaxations of the properties $y$ and alternates between branching and constraint programming phases on both the continuous variables $x$ and the categorical properties $y$.
+We propose a \emph{purely continuous} rigorous interval-based method for solving mixed categorical optimization problems that can be easily implemented in off-the-shelf rigorous solvers such as Ibex, IBBA, GlobSol and Charibde.
+The key idea of our approach is to notice that a categorical variable $c$ is described by a vector of properties, each of which lives in an ordered set.
+Instead of optimizing on $c$, we treat the properties $\properties$ themselves as continuous optimization variables and partition $\variables$ into continuous and property variables: $\variables = $.
+The corresponding optimization problem is given by:

-To ensure consistency between the optimization variables $y$ and the existing catalog entries, we introduce a new filtering operator (or contractor~\cite{chabert2009contractor}), \textsc{Clutch} (Catalog LookUp Then Convex Hull), that performs a catalog lookup and reduces the current range of $y$ by considering the union of the existing catalog items within this range.
+Our approach manipulates continuous relaxations of the properties $\properties$ and alternates between branching and constraint propagation phases on both $\continuousvariables$ and $\properties$.
+To ensure consistency between the properties $\properties$ and the existing catalog entries, we introduce a new filtering operator (or contractor~\cite{chabert2009contractor}), \textsc{Clutch} (Catalog LookUp Then Convex Hull), that performs a catalog lookup and reduces the current range of $\properties$ by considering the convex hull of the existing catalog items within this range.